 Seabrook Island Beaches

-Seabrook Island lays claim to one of the longest and most dynamic expanse of beach shoreline in the coastal Carolinas.
+Seabrook Island lays claim to one of the longest and most dynamic expanses of beach shoreline in the coastal Carolinas.
 There are nearly four miles of pristine and peaceful sandy locales to explore.
 Beach access is enhanced with nine boardwalks that link the attractive beach housing with the inviting beach and ocean waters.

-For those who seek the resort vibe, the oceanfront Beach Club tempts you to linger with open air pavilion style dining, shimmering turquoise pools and plenty of comfortable options for basking in the warmth of the sun.
+For those who seek the resort vibe, the oceanfront Beach Club tempts you to linger with open-air pavilion-style dining, shimmering turquoise pools, and plenty of comfortable options for basking in the warmth of the sun.

 Pelican Beach is also known as Sunset Beach.
 If you’ve ever been there on a spectacular late-summer evening, you’ll know why.
 Pelican Beach is the perfect choice for young children to swim in the soft waves and slow current of the Atlantic Ocean near the mouth of the Edisto River.

-North Beach is for those who prefer sunrises, tidal pools and chasing rainbows.
+North Beach is for those who prefer sunrises, tidal pools, and chasing rainbows.
 This beach is the first place light touches Seabrook Island.
 Two areas, the Inlet at Captain Sam’s and little known North Beach Lagoon are breathtakingly beautiful and peaceful areas that beg to be explored.
-Its Eastern shore location claims one of the widest fronts on the Carolina Coast.
+Its eastern shore location claims one of the widest fronts on the Carolina Coast.